codingforeternity/datascience/Statistics-and-Statistical-Techniques.md

 [Streaming Model for Linear Regression](http://koaning.io/bayesian-propto-streaming-algorithms.html) (12/1/16)
 * nice brief explanation of Bayesian Statistics
-* in Python and with reference to Apache Flink
+* in Python and with reference to Apache Flink and Spark
+* "if you've solved streaming then you've also solved batch"
+* "Batch is a subset of streaming and thinking like a bayesian helps when designing models."

 [Scaling and Normalization with Naive Bayes in Python](http://sebastianraschka.com/Articles/2014_about_feature_scaling.html) (11/10/16)